reymonzakhary/mlang/README.md

 2. The trait will automatically detect missing columns and adjust behavior accordingly.
 3. After running migrations, you can enable auto-generation features.

-**Version 2.x additional benefits:**
+**Trait-based approach benefits:**
-The trait-based approach in version 2 makes it even easier to work with factories before migrations, as it has enhanced column existence detection and more graceful fallbacks.
+The trait-based approach makes it easy to work with factories before migrations, with enhanced column existence detection and graceful fallbacks.

 ## Managing Translations